 Can a debt collector threaten to sue me or garnish my wages?

 A debt collector cannot threaten to take any action at all that they do not truly intend to take.
-Unless a collector truly has an intention on filing a lawsuit against you, they cannot threaten to do so.
+Unless a collector truly has an intention of filing a lawsuit against you, they cannot threaten to do so.
 Typically, the decision to file a lawsuit is left to attorneys.
-Therefore, if a non-attorney debt collection agency that does not even own the debt is making a threat, chances are, it is an empty one.
+Therefore, if a nonattorney debt collection agency that does not even own the debt is making a threat, chances are, that is an empty threat.
 In addition, garnishing wages is not something done so easily.
-With the exception of debts collected for the U.S. Government, no collection agency can garnish your wages unless they have a judgment against you.
-A judgment cannot be had against you until you have been served with a lawsuit.
-Therefore, if a collector is threatening to immediately garnish your wages and you have not even been sued yet, then such a threat is improper.
+With the exception of debts collected for the U.S. government, no collection agency can garnish your wages unless they have a judgment against you.
+There cannot be a judgment against you until you have been served with a lawsuit.
+Therefore, if a collector is threatening to immediately garnish your wages and you have not even been sued yet, then such a threat is improper and not allowed.

 Can a debt collector threaten me with criminal prosecution?

-A debt collector can solicit a post dated check.
+A debt collector can solicit a post-dated check.
 However, when doing so, they may not deposit the check early.
-Also, if the check is post dated by more than 5 days, they must give you written notice of their intent to deposit the check at least 3 days before it is deposited.
+Also, if the check is post-dated by more than five days, they must give you written notice of their intent to deposit the check at least 3 days before it is deposited.

 Can a debt collector charge me extra fees?

 A debt collector cannot charge you anything more than the debt that is owed.
-While many debts collect interest as long as the balance is unpaid, the debt collector cannot add its own costs on UNLESS it is part of your agreement with the original contract, or allowed by some other law (such as a state law allowing collection fees on unpaid medical bills).
-Otherwise, a debt collector cannot arbitrarily add on new amounts to your debt or any sort of administrative fees.
+While many debts collect interest as long as the balance is unpaid, the debt collector cannot add its own costs unless it is part of your agreement with the original contract or allowed by some other law (such as a state law allowing collection fees on unpaid medical bills).
+Otherwise, a debt collector cannot arbitrarily add new amounts to your debt or any administrative fees.

 If I demand that the collector validate my debt, don’t they have to?